mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 	3.9269908169872414

 This command will only return one solution on the specified interval, if one exists.
 It will not find the complete solution set over the entire real numbers.
 To find a complete set of solutions, the reader must use :func:`.find_root` repeatedly over cleverly selected intervals.
-Sadly, at this point, Sage cannot do all of the thinking for us.
-This feature is not planned until Sage 10.
+Sadly, at this point, SageMath cannot do all of the thinking for us.
+This feature is not planned until SageMath 10.

 .. index:: Declaring Variables